 named parameters.
 Derivation by union is provided in RELAX NG by

-element to be applied to datatypes
+allowing the choice element to be applied to datatypes

 just as it is to elements or attributes.
 Derivation by list is

-provided in RELAX NG by the list
+provided in RELAX NG by the list element.
+The

-element allows the normal RELAX NG content model
+list element allows the normal RELAX NG content model

-) to be used for specifying the sequence of
+optional) to be used for specifying the sequence of

 tokens comprising the list.
 It is more powerful than the W3C XML